 When it comes to engagement sessions, it can be hard to know how to prepare, or even what to expect!
-So we’re sharing some awesome tips and tricks from the pros themselves, 8 of the best photographers in #yyc and surrounding area!
+So we’re sharing 8 tips for your perfect engagement session, from the pros themselves!
+Featuring some of our favourite photographers in #yyc and surrounding area!
 They’ll share with you the best ways to plan and prepare for your engagement session, and how to make it comfortable, authentic, and unique, for you as a couple.

 “If you both really love the outdoors, then go on an adventure!
 If you’re outgoing and love a good laugh and a good time, then explore that side of you: jump into the water, run towards each other, give a piggy back, have a pillow fight, go for a hike, set up a tent in your backyard!
 If you’re a couple that appreciates the more quiet, romantic things in life, then go on a walk and enjoy nature, talk about your day, look into each others’ eyes.
 Get close and wrap your arms around each other.
 Feel each other’s skin, use your nose to show how much you appreciate the other person!
 Don’t feel intimidated.
 Trust who you are as a couple and the camera will capture that.

 You could also try silly things like pretending you are a Pretzel.
 How would a pretzel hug another pretzel?
 Yes, it sounds ridiculous but it works, I promise!
 Try it at home in front of the mirror, you’ll thank me later!”